 Just like in the movie, there are four characters you can play as in Jumanji: The Video Game.
-Each are resembled after their respective actor or actress from the film.
+You can set out as Dr. Smolder Bravestone, Ruby Roundhouse, Professor Shelly Oberon, or Franklin ‘Mouse’ Finbar.
+Each character resembles their respective actor or actress from the film, with varying degrees of success.
 The voice-work ranges from acceptable to hilariously bad, made worse by the fact that the majority of the dialogue is canned one-liners.
-You can play as Dr. Smolder Bravestone, Ruby Roundhouse, Professor Shelly Oberon, or Franklin ‘Mouse’ Finbar.
 Each character has a slightly different feel and a unique ability to use, but none of them feel particularly interesting to control.

-The game mainly plays as third-person shooter, with an additional melee attack and special ability thrown in for good measure.
+Jumanji: The Video Game mostly plays as third-person shooter, with a melee attack and special ability thrown in for good measure.
 Playing either locally or online with pals, four different levels can be tackled.
 The game is best played as a cooperative experience, but you’ll be hard-pressed to find an online lobby.
 Levels range from shootouts in the jungle to shootouts in the mountains, with a couple of other forgettable shootouts peppered in the middle.
 Each one will take you roughly 20 minutes to complete, resulting in a game that can be finished in less time than it takes to watch the movie.

 Unlock and Repeat

 Jumanji: The Video Game is designed to be played over and over again, similarly to Left 4 Dead or Strange Brigade.
 As you spend time playing as each character, you’ll level up their individual ranks.
-Higher ranks unlock new cosmetic options for both outfits and guns, but that’s it.
+Higher ranks unlock new cosmetic options for both outfits and guns, but these rewards are sparse and unimpressive.
 There’s a dire lack of content to motivate you to continue playing, unless you really value what color shirt your character is wearing.

 Overall, the progression system ends up feeling like a weak attempt to provide replayability.
-Without it, Jumanji: The Video Game stands as a cooperative shooter with four levels that feel incredibly similar.
-There’s no story to tie it together, and no congratulations once it’s all over.
+Without it, Jumanji: The Video Game stands as a cooperative shooter with four levels that all feel incredibly similar.
+There’s no story to tie it together and no congratulations once it’s over.
 It feels like an effort wasted, which might have been better spent on adding additional weapons or gameplay mechanics.

 Should You Play Jumanji: The Video Game?